graphql-python/graphql-core/README.md

 Some restrictions (mostly in line with the design goals):

-* requires Python 3.7 or newer
+* requires Python 3.6 or newer (Python 3.7 and newer in latest version)
 * does not support some already deprecated methods and options of GraphQL.js
 * supports asynchronous operations only via async.io (does not support the additional executors in GraphQL-core)